r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 I called my target Infra, as that was the default name Swift Cloud suggested, but you can call it whatever you want.

-Once you have that set up, you need to create a folder called `Sources`, a folder inside `Sources` named whatever you named your `.executableTarget` above, and then a Swift file named whatever you want - though I used `Project.swift`.
+Once you have that set up, you need to create a folder called `Sources`, a folder inside `Sources` named whatever you named your `.executableTarget` above, and then a Swift file named whatever you want - I used `Project.swift`.

 #### Project.swift